buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcKernel/Entities/IfcProject.md

 Formal Propositions:

-1. There shall at most one project within the exchange context.
+1. There shall be at most one project within the exchange context.
 This is enforced by the global rule _IfcSingleProjectInstance_.

 ## Formal Propositions